Two-Minute Toolbox: How to Set Notifications for Suspicious Activity on Your Amazon Seller Account

 - Receive alert if “Amazon Warehouse Deals” won the Buy Box

-Most of these are self-explanatory, but here are a couple things to keep in mind.
+Most of these are self-explanatory, but here are a couple of things to keep in mind.

 Number of sellers changed